RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-discretization.md

     </iframe>
     <figcaption>
       <a href="#figure-2">Figure 2</a>.
-       When using the natural Euler sampler with 10 uniform steps in \([0,1]\) for both the straight and spherical RFs, the resulting samples are nearly identical.
-Minor discrepancies arise because the time parameterizations do not perfectly align.
+       Using the natural Euler sampler with 10 uniform steps in \([0,1]\) produces nearly identical results for both the straight and spherical RFs, apart from minor differences due to slightly mismatched time parameterizations.
     </figcaption>
   </figure>
 </div>